 Sector Rotation based trading strategies are popular because they can improve risk-adjusted returns and automate the investing process.
 Momentum investing, which is at the heart of the sector rotation strategy, seeks to invest in sectors showing the strongest performance over a specific timeframe.
 Momentum investing is another form of relative strength investing.
 This article will explain the strategy and show investors how to implement this strategy using the tools at StockCharts.com.

 The next step is to choose the performance interval.
 Chartists can choose anything from one month to twelve months.
 One month may be a little short and cause excessive rebalancing.
 Twelve months may be a bit long and miss too much of the move.
-As a compromise, this example will use the three month and define performance with the three month Rate-of-Change, which is the percentage gain over a three month period.
+As a compromise, this example will use three months and define performance with the three-month Rate-of-Change, which is the percentage gain over a three-month period.

 Sell Signal: Exit all positions when the S&P 500 moves below its 10-month simple moving average on a monthly closing basis.